nexiality/documentation/userguide/InstallingNexial.md

 4. **Safari** - version 9 or above is supported, with the latest most likely to be most stable in terms of support.

+### Starting Your First Project
+Now that you have Nexial installed, we can create our first Nexial Project!<br/>
+Click [here](SettingUpYourFirstProject) for a guide on starting your first Nexial Test Automation.